TimRudy/ice-chips-verilog/docs/validation-scheme.md

     No. There won't be errors and shoddy handling.
 It's not going to happen.

-3. It relies on the same kind of guarantee that no error can be introduced in the extra, non-shared code (i.e. header and footer), which is a mapping layer between the .v and .ice file pair.
+3. It relies on the same type of guarantee that no error can be introduced in the extra, non-shared code (i.e. header and footer), which is a mapping layer between the .v and .ice file pair.

     Same comment: No. There won't be any errors.